Hanzala13/Power-BI/README.md

 # Power-BI
 <IMG SRC = "https://www.meldium.com/wp-content/uploads/2019/11/power-BI.png">
 This repo focuses on Power BI
-Power BI is a Tool by Microsoft
+Power BI is a Tool by Microsoft.
+Power with Data Analyst